How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 An endoscopy nurse will call you between and 3 days before your procedure.
 They will go over the instructions in this guide with you.
 They will also ask you questions about your medical history.

-The nurse will also go over your medications and tell you which medications to take the morning of your procedure.
+The nurse will also go over your medicines and tell you which medicines to take the morning of your procedure.

 Keep following a low-fiber diet unless you: